stat545ubc-2022/assignment-b3-wettengm/README.md

 ## Description

 My shiny app focuses on visualizing climate data for Vancouver; spanning from 1986 through 2020.
 I have chosen air temperature and rainfall as the variables to explore in this app.
 The plots include a monthly and yearly moving average, year specific temperature and rainfall patterns, and monthly specific distributions.
-The input years for the plots can be changed using the slider bar on the left had side of the app and a snippet of the data table appears below the plots.
+The input years for the plots can be changed using the slider bar on the left had side of the app.
+Additionally, the filtered data or the complete data file spanning all years can be downloaded under the data tab.

 ## Data source

 The data was downloaded from [Canadian Centre for Climate Services](https://climate-change.canada.ca/climate-data/#/daily-climate-data).
 The vancouver_climate.csv file in the repository is the cleaned version of the raw data.
 I chose three site locations in the Vancouver metro area (Downtown, North Vancouver and Richmond) and averaged the three stations together.
-This produces a better representation of climate patterns for the city as it helps deal with measurement errors if they occur at a particular station.
+This produces a better representation of climate conditions for the city as it helps deal with measurement errors if they occur at a particular station.
 Additionally it is an appropriate way of dealing with missing data as the climate has very little variation between the three locations.
-For example, if there was missing entries for one station, the average of the other two was used.
+For example, if there was missing entries for one station, the average of the other two was used instead of trying to use an imputation method.

 ## Repository navigation